ConvertAPI/convertapi-automator/README.md

 ### Configuration files

 Each output directories can contain `config.txt` file with the conversion parameters used in conversion.
-Each parameter is declared in new line separating parameter name and value using `=` sign.
+Each parameter is declared in a new line separating parameter name and value using `=` sign.

 _Example:_